Updated from version released February 19, 2013

 The state budget, and the taxes that fund it, are the primary way we pay for the things that we do together through government.
 These include things like police and fire protection; public education; roads, bridges and public transportation; a safety net for when people face hard times; and more.

-Beginning in 1998, a number of significant changes were made to the state tax code, including a series of phased cuts to the state personal income tax.
-These cuts played a major role in reducing taxes, along with the capacity to fund essential services in the Commonwealth.
+In the period from 1998 through 2002, a number of significant changes to the state tax code were adopted, including a series of phased cuts to the state personal income tax.
+These cuts played a major role in reducing the revenue available to fund the state budget, and as a consequence severely limited the capacity to fund essential services in the Commonwealth.

-Three of these income tax cuts were particularly costly to the Commonwealth: 1) a cut from 5.95 percent to 5.3 percent in the tax rate applied to wage and salary income, 2) a cut from 12 percent to 5.3 percent in the tax rate applied to dividend and interest income, and 3) a doubling of the value of the personal exemption from $2,200 to $4,400 for single filers and from $4,400 to $8,800 for married couples.
-The combined effect of these three cuts is now a loss of some $3.0 billion in annual revenue.
+Three of these income tax cuts have been and continue to be particularly costly to the Commonwealth: 1) a cut from 5.95 percent to the current 5.15 percent in the tax rate applied to wage and salary income; 2) a cut from 12 percent to the current 5.15 percent in the tax rate applied to dividend and interest income; and 3) a doubling of the amount people can deduct from their taxable income, from $2,200 to $4,400 for single filers and from $4,400 to $8,800 for married couples.
+The combined effect of these three cuts now amounts to a loss of some $3.3 billion in annual revenue.

-While there also have been several tax increases over this periodmost recently to the state sales taxthe net effect of all increases and reductions since 1998 is that total tax revenue as a share of state personal income has declined by one percentage point (from 6.3 percent in FY 1998 to 5.3 percent in FY 2012).
-This amounts to a loss of $3.8 billion in annual tax revenue for the Commonwealth.2
+While there have been several tax increases over this period - including increases to the state sales tax and gas tax, among others - the net effect of all increases and reductions since 1998 (combined with other factors affecting state tax revenues) is that total tax revenue as a share of state personal income has declined by one percentage point (from 6.3 percent in FY 1998 to 5.3 percent in FY 2014).
+This amounted to a loss of $3.5 billion in annual tax revenue for the Commonwealth in FY 2014.
+1

-This substantial decline in revenue has produced an ongoing fiscal crisis for the Commonwealthand severe shortfalls during economic downturns.
-In response to these budget shortfalls, state lawmakers have made deep cuts to program areas across the budget.
+This substantial decline in revenue has produced an ongoing fiscal crisis for the Commonwealth - and severe shortfalls during economic downturns.
+In response to these budget shortfalls, state lawmakers have made deep cuts to program areas across the budget (see chart, below).
 Deep cuts in funding for essential public investments can compromise the state's long term growth potential and harm the current and future well-being of the people who live and work here in Massachusetts.